Guided museum tours

 Worpswede

-The exhibition at the Barkenhoff is dedicated to Heinrich Vogeler’s paintings, graphics, architecture and design from 1892 to 1942.
-The extensive collection shows the versatile Art Nouveau artist and documents his personal artistic and political changes in his late work.
+The exhibition at Barkenhoff is dedicated to Heinrich Vogeler’s paintings, graphic art, architecture and design from 1892 to 1942.
+The extensive collection showcases the versatile Art Nouveau artist.
 He radically changed his life and painting style after the First World War and emigrated to the former Soviet Union in 1931.
 He died impoverished in Kazakhstan.

-The exhibition ‘Heinrich Vogeler, his art, his love, his life’ is of course still on display.
-It shows the work of Heinrich Vogeler in the context of his artistic and personal life.
+The permanent exhibition ‘Heinrich Vogeler, his art, his love, his life’ is of course still on display.
+It shows Heinrich Vogeler’s work in the context of his artistic and personal life.

 Group size maximum 20 people